janpipek/g4application-dicom/README.md

 --------------
 * /dicom/loadFiles - specify DICOM files to load (using glob syntax).
 Can be used multiple times.
 * /dicom/readFiles - force reading of files.
 Not necessary because geometry building does this implicitely.
+* /dicom/crop - select only a rectangular subset of voxels.
+Provide 6 values (xmin, xmax, ymin, ymax, zmin, zmax) as voxel indices, 0 meaning no limit.
+Zero-based indexing, upper limit is not inclusive.

 Configuration values
 --------------------